 by Bob Christy, New Philadelphia, Ohio

-My Jeep is a 1953 CJ-3B and I purchased it in 1998 from a body shop in New Philadelphia which had used it as a plow vehicle.
-See a photo of the Jeep as I found it (50K JPEG), with the plow still mounted.
+"Gertrude" is a 1953 CJ-3B I purchased in 1998 from a body shop in New Philadelphia.
+They had used the Jeep as a plow vehicle -- see a photo of the Jeep as I found it (50K JPEG), with the plow still mounted.

 After driving it some on the weekends and suffering frequent breakdowns, I realized it was time for a restoration.

 Here's Gertrude in early 2020 with her new 7-piece canvas top from Classic Jeep Tops in Illinois.
 (See Soft Tops for Willys Jeeps for details.)

 I began the restoration in the fall of 1999.
 The first project was a donor body I got from a friend of mine.
 It was in his garage for years.
 I tore it apart and learned how they were put together and salvaged a few parts off it.